Learn more about the speaker lineup for TED2017.

 As a former UK Secretary of State for Foreign Affairs, Miliband is no stranger to cross-border politics.
 He is a leading voice against recent anti-refugee and immigration measures in the US, where the IRC currently runs resettlement programs in 29 cities.

-Now, she’s part principal, part tutor, the head of the first accredited private school dedicated to refugee education in the country, which encompases a summer camp and a college prep program -- and she’s building a community and support network that could be the national model the United States needs.
+Luma Mufleh is the CEO and Founding Director of Fugees Family, Inc., a nonprofit organization that uses the power of soccer, education and community to empower refugee children to successfully integrate into the United States.
+Now, she's part principal, part tutor, the head of the first accredited private school dedicated to refugee education in the country, which encompases a summer camp and a college prep program -- and she’s building a community and support network that could be the national model the United States needs.

 At SpaceX, Musk oversees the development of rockets and spacecraft for missions to Earth orbit and ultimately to other planets.
 In 2008, SpaceX’s Falcon 9 rocket and Dragon spacecraft won the NASA contract to provide cargo transport to space.
 In 2012, SpaceX became the first commercial company to dock with the International Space Station and return cargo to Earth with the Dragon.